Burke-Lauenroth-Lab/workflow_guidelines/README.md

 ## Testing Guidelines <a name="testing"/>

-Software testing is the process of executing a series of tests at different levels to detect bugs.
-It it the process of validating and veryifying that our programs are acting as expected as designed.
+We execute a series of tests at different levels to detect bugs and to validate and verify that our code is acting as expected.

 ### Heirarchy of Testing <a name="testheir"/>